 Electra Field

-She has been published in the El Defensor Chieftain, the Socorro Chamber of Commerce and the Half Moon Bay Review, and has won awards at the Pacifica Fog Fest and the Peninsula Photo Contest.
-Her work has been shown at New Mexico Tech, the Sanchez Art Gallery, Filoli Historic House and the Palo Alto Art Center.
-You can also view more of her work at electrafieldphotography.com and follow her on Instagram at electrafieldphotography.
+I have been published in the El Defensor Chieftain, the Socorro Chamber of Commerce and the Half Moon Bay Review.
+I have won awards at the Pacifica Fog Fest and the Peninsula Photo Contest.
+My work has been shown at New Mexico Tech, the Sanchez Art Gallery, Filoli Historic House, Palo Alto Art Center, the Arc Gallery, and the Healdsburg Center for the Arts.
+If you are interested in more details, please contact me at electrafieldphotography@gmail.com.